JoeDalton24/amazon-textract-response-tocsv/README.md

 ```

-# How to use writeKeyValuePairToCsv
+# How to use writeKeyValuePair

-The writeKeyValuePairToCsv function just like the writeTablesToCsv function of amazon-texttract-response-tocsv takes two parameters the
+The writeKeyValuePair function just like the writeTables function of amazon-texttract-response-tocsv takes one parameters the
-JSON returned by Amazon Textract and the relative path where you want the csv to be written
+JSON returned by Amazon Textract

-the only difference is that if the second parameter is not filled in, the export file will be named 'key_value_output.csv'
+the only difference is that the exported file will be named 'key_value_output.csv'

 ```
-await writeKeyValuePairToCsv(response,'relative_path');
+await writeKeyValuePair(response);
 ```